dxw/playbook/src/staff-handbook/wellbeing/where-to-get-support-internally.md

 We also have a weekly Ask HR slot at 11am on Wednesdays, to provide a regular opportunity to get advice and support.
 The door is always open though, so you can also always book an ad-hoc slot with the People team to discuss matters you might not feel able to raise with others in your support path, or that are specialist to the HR function in dxw.

-The list is not exhaustive but some topics might include:
+The list is not exhaustive, but includes:

-* Accessibility
+* accessibility
-* Bereavement
+* bereavement
-* Contractual matters
+* contractual matters
-* Diversity
+* diversity
-* Expenses
+* expenses
-* Facilitation/scheduling of conversations with Directors/heads-of
+* facilitation/scheduling of conversations with Directors/heads-of
-* Grievance & disciplinary matters
+* grievance & disciplinary matters
-* Holiday
+* holiday
-* Inclusivity
+* inclusivity
-* Interpersonal issues
+* interpersonal issues
 * Mental health first aid
-* Occupational health issues
+* occupational health issues
-* Pay (second line of support after line managers)
+* pay (second line of support after line managers)
-* Parental leave
+* parental leave
-* Probation
+* probation
-* Pensions
+* pensions
-* Sickness
+* sickness
-* Stress management
+* stress management
-* Training and career progression
+* training and career progression
-* Working patterns/locations
+* working patterns/locations

 ### Your line manager